Netatalk/netatalk/distrib/docker/README.md

 It is recommended to set up either a bind mount, or a Docker managed volume for persistent storage.
 Without this, the shared volume be stored in volatile storage that is lost upon container shutdown.

-For Docker Compose, you can use the sample [docker-compose.yml](https://github.com/Netatalk/netatalk/blob/main/docker-compose.yml) file that is distributed with this source code.
+Below follows a sample `docker run` command for illustration.

-Below follows a sample `docker run` command.
 Substitute `/path/to/share` with an actual path on your file system with appropriate permissions, `AFP_USER` and `AFP_PASS` with the appropriate user and password, and `ATALKD_INTERFACE` with the network interface to use for AppleTalk.

 You also need to set the timezone with `TZ` to the [IANA time zone ID](https://nodatime.org/TimeZones)